 This form of treatment involves various techniques of manipulating joints.
 Chiropractors may work with physical therapists as chiropractic care has been found to provide pain relief when coupled with physical therapy.
 While manipulation of the spine may cause numbness, it hardly damages spinal tissues and can be effective in treating whiplash injury.

 Other forms of therapy such as yoga involve gentle movements and may help reduce neck muscle stiffness and reduce pain.

-Call About Whiplash Treatment in Birmingham Today
+Call About Whiplash Treatment Today

 Whiplash is common with rear-end car accidents, contact sports, falls, and even physical abuse.
 Due to the neck pain and tenderness of neck muscles, people who suffer whiplash have a limited range of neck movement.
 Besides neck pain, patients may also experience headaches, back pain, and tingling in the arms.
 If left untreated, complications may arise.
 It is important to visit a doctor as early as possible for early diagnosis and treatment.
-If you’ve recently suffered a whiplash injury, worry not—we are here to treat your whiplash injury!
-Contact our Birmingham injury clinic, AlaMed Injury Clinics, by calling (205) 850-7387 or filling our online form.
+If you've recently suffered a whiplash injury, worry not—we are here to treat your whiplash injury!
+Contact our injury clinic, AlaMed Injury Clinics, by calling (205) 963-0000 or filling out our online form.